Mortengo/World-Solar-Car-Challenge-Driver-Console/README.md

 Find the repository you just cloned and open it.
 It make take sometime for Android Studio to setup, this may take anywhere from __5-10 minutes__.

 ### Setting Up Android Studio & The Emulator
-Once in Android Studio, on the top __tools__ select __AVD Manager__.
-From there on the bottom left select __Create Virtual Device__, __Tablet__ and then __New Hardware Profile__.
+Once in Android Studio, on the top select __tools__ and then select __AVD Manager__.
+A new window will appear.
+On the bottom left of the window select __Create Virtual Device__, __Tablet__ and then __New Hardware Profile__.
 For the following items configure them as follows:
 - __Device Name:__ 15 Inch Tablet
 - __Device Type:__ Phone/Tablet
 - __Screen --> Screen Size:__ 15

 Once these settings have been configured click finish.
-In the search bar search for the device you just created __(i.e. 15 Inch Tablet)__.
+In the search bar, search for the device you just created __(i.e. 15 Inch Tablet)__.
 Click on it and click next.
 You will be prompted to install a system image.
 Select __Oreo API Level 27__.
 Then click the download button next to the image to download the image.
 Once that is done click next and then next again and then finish The device should now pop up on your screen.

 #### Note
 This may take up some space on your disk drive.
 Ensure you have enough storage on your drive before downloading the image.
 The image may be as big as __6GB__.